jonniek/mpv-playlistmanager/README.md

 - __shuffleplaylist__(CTRL+P)
   - Shuffles the current playlist.
 Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesnt shuffle current file.
 - __loadfiles__(P)
   - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
-Much like [autoload](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua)
+Option to run at startup(see settings above) if 0 or 1 files are opened, with 0 opens files from working directory.
+On startup with no file requires `--idle=yes or --idle=once`.
 - __saveplaylist__(p)
   - Saves the current playlist to m3u file, change filepath in settings to a path in your system
 - __showplaylist__(SHIFT+ENTER)